 Many of the people currently in prison were convicted of non-violent crimes and are capable of changing their lives.
 But they cannot as long as they remain incarcerated.
 Through minimizing felony sentences and steering these people towards constructive treatment options, they may be able to reform themselves.
 And this in turn will serve the public interest and promote public safety.

-Read LADA Special Directive 20-08 and amendments for the full policies.
+Read LADA Special Directive 20-08 and amendments for the full policies or call our LA criminal defense attorneys.